 The East River Waterfront Esplanade & Piers Project continues to progress on schedule.
-During the quarter the subrecipient worked on the construction phase of the Package 4 (esplanade improvements from Catherine Slip to Pike Slip) and schematic design phase for the Brooklyn Bridge Esplanade (Peck Slip to Catherine Slip) segments.
-Construction activities on Package 4 performed this quarter included site grading, construction of utility trenches and concrete pavement.
-LMDC also worked on the environmental review related to the Brooklyn Bridge Esplanade segment of the project during the quarter.
-Approximately \$2.7 million in reimbursement requests were received this quarter and are under review.
-No reimbursements were paid from this grant activity during the past quarter.
+During the quarter the subrecipient worked on the construction phase of Package 4 segments (esplanade improvements from Catherine Slip to Pike Slip) and the design phase for the Brooklyn Bridge Esplanade (Peck Slip to Catherine Slip).
+Construction activities on Package 4 performed this quarter included installation of railings along the esplanade, asphalt pavement of the bike path and concrete pavement along the esplanade.
+Package 4 is approximately 85% complete.
+The design contractor worked on construction documents for the Brooklyn Bridge Esplanade segment which are 90% complete.
+Approximately \$4,355,000 in reimbursement requests were paid this quarter from this activity with about \$2,197,000 of that amount going to Minority & Women Business Enterprises.